 Jonathan Thomas: Immunodemocracy is a book you wrote during the coronavirus pandemic.
-It opens with a description of society grinding to a halt in the spring of 2020, when people around the world were ordered to stay at home to avoid contact with a deadly biological virus which has now killed over 4 million people.
+It opens with a description of society grinding to a halt in the spring of 2020, when people around the world were ordered to stay at home to avoid contracting or spreading an airborne virus that has now killed over 4 million people.
 With this global event, “the twentieth century,” you write, “suddenly seems to have become remote, like it never had been before.
 Hence why anyone who uses twentieth-century lenses to decipher what’s going on risks quickly running into trouble.”
 I wonder what you mean by this?

 Donatella Di Cesare: Already by the end of February 2020 I had the impression that the pandemic was a much more serious event than we had imagined, an epoch-making event.
 And so it was.
 The first European country to be affected in a brutal way was Italy.
 There were no respirators, no masks, no oxygen.
 It was a catastrophe.
 In those days I started writing my book.
 Everything was suspended, almost at a standstill.
 I live in a very busy neighbourhood in Rome, like all the neighbourhoods in big cities and metropolises.
 But the streets were empty; people moved with distrust and the fear that the other could bring contagion.
 Never before had this powerful society of advanced techno-capitalism come to a sudden halt.
 A victory of what I have called the “sovereign virus.”